ctrlplusb/easy-peasy/README.md

 ## Features

-  - Quick to set up and use
+  - Quick to set up, easy to use
-  - Modify your state using simple mutations (which are converted to immutable operations under the hood)
+  - Modify your state by simply mutating it
-  - Supports async actions to support needs such as data fetching
+  - Execute async actions for data fetching
-  - Full Redux Dev Tools Extension interop - see state changes for each action, debugging, etc
+  - Supoorts the Redux Dev Tools Extension
-  - Outputs a Redux store, allowing easy integration with frameworks like React (e.g. via the `react-redux` package)
+  - Supports multiple frameworks (e.g. React via `react-redux`)

 ## TOCs